-The Ultimate eCommerce Marketing Checklist cuts through the complexity and demystifies eCommerce marketing, breaking it down into 5 primary campaigns, 8 sub-checklists and more than 90 achievable steps you can use to start growing your online store today.
+The Ultimate eCommerce Marketing Checklist cuts through the complexity and demystifies eCommerce marketing, breaking it down into 5 primary campaigns and 8 checklists you can use to start growing your online store today.

 Do you feel confused about today’s complex eCommerce marketing landscape?

 Are you frustrated by the lack of quality traffic and consistent sales?